-Exercise regulates the heart.
-It sets the blood pulse into the perfect cardiac rhythm.
-Exercise is also a great way to lift your spirits and get into a better mood.
-It works wonders to help me forget about my stress.
+Moving your body is a great way to relax and get into a better mood.
+A brisk walk works wonders to help me forget about my stress.

-Start exercising today.
-Start with an early morning walk, play tennis, or learn yoga using free yoga videos on youtube.
+Start moving your body today by taking a peaceful walk or learn yoga using free yoga videos on youtube.
 Another easy idea is to use an exercise band to strengthen your arms.

 5 – Exercise your mind.

 By exercising your mind, I mean to get involved in a quiet activity where you can forget about everything else.
 Scrapbooking used to by my escape, and it felt therapeutic.